MrJoy/flux-hue/README.md

 #### Information About Bridges: `hue bridges`

 Discover and show information about all bridges on the network.
-This includes the UUID, assigned name, IP, MAC address, ZigBee channel, software version, and whether any firmware updates are available.

-_TODO: Expose more information including portal, timezone, DHCP, proxy info, and whether the link button was pressed recently._
+The information is limited to that which can be found without a registered username on the bridge.

 ```bash
 hue bridges